Home: Products: ActiveReports Barcode FAQ & Tutorial:

 End Sub

-6. Run the ActiveReport to make sure the asterisk is appended to the beginning and end of the data that is retrieved from the data source.
+6. Run the ActiveReport to make sure the asterisk is at the beginning and end of the data retrieved from the data source.

-7. Go back and edit the ActiveReport.
-Change the font of the field to contain the Code 39 barcode fonts and run the report again.
-A barcode should appear that looks like this:
+7. Edit the ActiveReport and change the font of the field to contain the Code 39 fonts, then run the report again.
+A barcode should appear as follows:

 8. With the Code 39 barcode font, tabs may be easily added between two fields in a single barcode (in extended39) for example: